byronwall/data-viz/README.md

 - Lorenz bar chart for Run ID is missing a bar?
 - Pivot table needs supports for sorting and filtering
 - Remove the `ChartTypes` array - infer completely from the registry
+- Consider tracking the mouse pos on the scale? -- implement across all charts